wcybxzj/learngit/readme.txt

+this my second line
-this is my git stdudy
+this is my git stdudy second word